Limebee/foot/README.md

 # foot
-foot is an app where user can search for inforamtion about soccer players.
+foot is an app where users can search for inforamtion about soccer players.

 Link to project: https://footindex.onrender.com/